 You will meet with between two to seven Amazon employees during your interview process.
 They will likely be a mix of managers, team members, key stakeholders from related teams, and a "Bar Raiser" (usually an objective third party from another team).

-To keep track of your stories and key details during multiple interviews, Dia Harris, Senior Diversity Recruiting Program Manager, Student Programs, recommends bringing a pen and a notebook with helpful notes to your interview.
-"Prep for the interview by writing down the questions you want to ask each interviewer, scenarios you think they might hit upon, and certain Leadership Principles that might apply to the role," said Harris.
+To keep track of your stories and key details during multiple interviews, bring a pen and notebook to your interview.
+You can also use this to write down questions you would like to ask each interviewer, and reminders about certain Leadership Principles that might apply to the role.

 10. Study the leadership principles

 We use our Leadership Principles to evaluate candidates during interviews.
-Consider how you've applied them in your previous professional experience as you practice your stories and responses.
+Consider how you've applied them in your previous professional experience as you practise your stories and responses.

 11. Research Amazon's culture

-Amazon has a peculiar culture centered on customer obsession.
+Amazon has a peculiar culture centred on customer obsession.

 As you prepare for your interview, research the company to determine whether Amazon is the right fit for you.
 Learn more about Amazon's culture.